 "Tis Best is committed to fostering the growth of non-material gift giving.
+The TisBest Charity Gift Card is a donation gift that works like a conventional gift card, but instead of buying stuff, the recipient "spends" the TisBest Charity Gift Card by directing the funds to their choice out of our 300+ charity partners.
 The giver (that's you) knows that a charitable donation can make the world just a little bit better.
 And the recipient gets to choose which charity gets the money."